-Find a pre-built model on sale
+Find a pre-built model on sale.

 You should also keep your eyes peeled for major retailers’ liquidation cycles in January and late summer, when inventory refreshes often mean deep discounts.
 Regardless of when you shop, be strategic in how you shop.
-Don’t ask “Is this PC good?” ” but rather something like “how many FPS per dollar do I get with this version?” » Prioritize the GPU and start with basic RAM and storage.
+Don’t ask, “Is this PC good?” ” but rather something like “how many FPS per dollar do I get with this version?” » Prioritize the GPU and start with basic RAM and storage.
 You can always upgrade later.

 Build it yourself